RAF Bovingdon: Closure and civilian use

-In 1968, the Ministry of Defence (MOD) announced that Bovingdon would be closed for budgetary reasons, and in 1972 the airfield was shut down, although from World War II to present day, the runway, 650m long × 49m wide, on Berry Farm has continuously been used for light aircraft activities.
+In 1968, the Ministry of Defence (MOD) announced that Bovingdon would be closed for budgetary reasons, and in 1972 the airfield was shut down – although from the Second World War to the present day, the runway, 650m long × 49m wide, on Berry Farm has continuously been used for light aircraft activities.
 Berry Farm is owned separately by the Webb family and is unconnected to the part of the original airfield where the land has been used for various other uses, including the market.
 In 2012 Dacorum Borough Council confirmed that the Berry Farm stretch of runway 08/26 remains a legally active airfield for light aircraft operation.

-In the early 1980s, flying returned to the airfield, first with hang-glider tow-launching (using a truck-mounted pay-out winch) and then microlight aircraft, mainly of the 'Trike/hang-glider' type.
+In the early 1980s flying returned to the airfield, first with hang-glider tow-launching (using a truck-mounted pay-out winch) and then microlight aircraft, mainly of the 'Trike/hang-glider' type.
 Some local residents complained on the grounds of noise and danger.
 After a local inquiry, the Ombudsman narrowly decided against allowing flying to continue.
 At that time the combined control tower and fire-tender garage were in 'reasonable structural condition' but deliberately damaged a few years later by earthmoving equipment, thereafter making restoration highly unlikely.
 The remains of the control tower were demolished in August 2010.

 An area of the former technical site was transferred to HM Prison Service for use as a prison, called 'The Mount' which opened in 1987.